Streamlyne/JavaScript-SDK/README.md

-# Installation of Streamlyne JavaScript SDK
+# Streamlyne JavaScript SDK

-Include the script file `streamlyne.js`.
+Start with the {@tutorial Installation}.